pablo-statsig/gh-pr-content-checker/README.md

 ## History

-This is a customisation of [JJ/github-pr-contains-action](https://github.com/JJ/github-pr-contains-action/), using updated dependencies, improving counting behaviour, and adding a diffDoesNotContain flag.
+This is a customisation of [jsoares/gh-pr-content-checker](https://github.com/jsoares/gh-pr-content-checker/), adding regex

 * `v0`: Proof of concept, published to marketplace
 * `v1`: Adds several more checks